justinkeeth/ActiveDirectoryHomeLab/README.md

 - Domain-joined Windows 11 client

-This lab closely simulates a real-world enterprise environment and provides hands-on experience with core Windows Server administration tasks.
+This lab closely simulates a real-world enterprise environment and provides hands-on experience with core Windows Server administration tasks. </p>
+<p>Also, just wanted to note if you are watching the YouTube video while reading this walk-through guide, I forgot to enable the 003 Router on the DHCP server when I setup the DHCP earlier on the Server VM, so I performed this step at 33:22 time on the video. <br>
+I accidentally disabled the 'cable connected' checkbox on the Virtualbox settings of the Windows 11 Pro VM while the OS was installing.
+I had to troubleshoot why the ipconfig was showing ethernet disconnected, and solved the issue by enabling Cable Connected within the Network Adapter settings on Virtualbox for that client VM.
+(This was performed at 35:15 on the video)
 </p>